kgsantosh770/Python-Hangman-Game/README.md

-# Python Hangman Game\n A Beginners project in python
+# Python Hangman Game

+A Beginners project in python.

+Just download and run the python script.
+Enjoy! the Game.